igeligel/personal-site/content/14-10-2019/index.md

 ## The `%` wildcard operator in a nutshell

-In our previous dataset we filtered all values which start with `Mel` in the exact casing.
+In our previous dataset, we filtered all values which start with `Mel` in the exact casing.
 Now we filter all rows which have the value **like** Mel out of our original dataset.
 This can be achieved with a wildcard character.
-In this case here it is not important how many characters are wildcarded.
+In this case, here it is not important how many characters are wildcarded.
 This basically means it could be anything like `Melissa`, `Melloremipsum` or `Mel`.
 For getting this to work, PostgreSQL offers the character `%`.
-With this we can build a query in theory which can match all of the words above.
+With this, we can build a query in theory which can match all of the words above.
 There is one nuance though, instead of using the `WHERE ... = '...'` filter, we need to use a statement called `LIKE`.
 The statement will look like `SELECT * FROM ...
 WHERE ...
 LIKE '...'`.

 <table>
   <thead>